 By contrast, there is an accumulating evidence-base for the use of mind-body therapies for headache/migraine.
 The US Headache Consortium Guidelines for prevention of migraine reported Grade A evidence in support of several non-pharmacological interventions, including relaxation training, thermal biofeedback combined with relaxation training, electromyographic (EMG) biofeedback, and cognitive behavioral therapy (CBT).39 However, studies examining the effectiveness of narrowly defined mind-body exercise such as yoga,40 or meditation41-43 for headache are still in their infancy and as such, no conclusions can yet be drawn about the effectiveness of these interventions.
 As Wells and colleagues pointed out in their review, future research that “adheres to published guideline recommendations and is designed to properly answer key questions is most likely to lead to progress in these goals”44.

 Of the less frequently used ‘other’ CAM practitioner-based therapies reported in this analysis, there is a large body of evidence supporting the effectiveness of acupuncture as a treatment for migraine.
-According to the findings of a 2016 Cochrane review, acupuncture is on par with prophylactic drugs in reducing migraine frequency, and a course of acupuncture consisting of at least six treatment sessions can be a valuable option for people with migraine12.
-Not only is acupuncture effective in reducing clinical symptoms, but it has also been found to be cost-effective45.
+According to the findings of a 2016 Cochrane review, acupuncture is on par with prophylactic drugs in reducing migraine frequency, and a course of acupuncture consisting of at least six treatment sessions can be a valuable option for people with migraine12, with the notion that difference between true and sham acupuncture is small and overall quality of the evidence is moderate.
+Cautiously optimistic, acupuncture is considered beneficial and cost-effective in reducing clinical symptoms45.
 Despite the body of supporting evidence for this therapy, our findings showed that acupuncture use among headache/migraine sufferers in the U.S. was much less prevalent compared to the aforementioned CAM modalities.
 Future research should focus on exploring the reasons for the low utility of such evidence-based CAM interventions amongst headache/migraine sufferers.

 It is worth mentioning that close to half of headache sufferers in this analysis used CAM in conjunction with conventional treatment to manage their headache.
 This is consistent with prior observations that most CAM therapies are used in conjunction with conventional medical services46-48.
 Although this finding needs to be interpreted with caution due to the small sample size, it may prompt health care professionals to consider the trend towards the integration of complementary and alternative medicine (CAM) therapies with the practice of conventional medicine49.
 It may also prompt clinical discussions about the potential for interactions between CAM and conventional interventions.

 The level of CAM use varied across different socioeconomic groups.
-Our study showed that the demographic and socioeconomic characteristics of headache sufferers who used CAM were similar to that of general CAM users;2322 that is, CAM use was more prevalent among middle-aged, college-educated, employed, white, non-smoking women.
+Our study showed that the demographic and socioeconomic characteristics of headache sufferers who used CAM were similar to that of general CAM users23 and were consistent with the most recently reported findings on CAM use among headache/migraine sufferers22; that is, CAM use was more prevalent among middle-aged, college-educated, employed, white, non-smoking women.
 The analysis also revealed that CAM use was more prevalent among headache sufferers reporting a normal BMI and better self-reported health status.
 While this might reflect a positive influence of CAM use on health, it could also mean that headache sufferers with worse overall health are less likely to turn to CAM for symptom management.
 While the findings of this analysis identified some interesting patterns of CAM use for headache, many questions remain unanswered.
 Rather than seeking a profile of CAM users in general, it is important to understand specific types of CAM use in specific populations.50 Understanding the needs of headache/migraine sufferers, including how and why they choose particular treatment options, will be an important area of future research.